5T33Z0/Clover-Crate/Graphics/README.md

 This key works with ATI/AMD Radeon cards 6xxx and higher.
 Or maybe 5xxx, haven't seen any reviews.
 It fixes the contents of GPU registers so that the card becomes properly initialized and MacOSX drivers work with it as intended.

 ## ig-platform-id
 This parameter is required to configure "Intel HD Graphics xxxx" on-board video cards.
-Select the correct id for your CPU from the dropdown menu in Clover Configurator.</br> **NOTE**: As of 2021, on-board graphics are configured in `Devices/Properties`, using the correct ig-platform-id amongst addtional parameters to configure connectors, used VRam, etc.
+Select the correct id for your CPU from the dropdown menu in Clover Configurator.</br> **NOTE**: As of 2021, on-board graphics are configured in `Devices/Properties`, using the correct ig-platform-id amongst additional parameters to configure connectors, used VRam, etc.

 ## VRAM
 The amount of video memory in MB.
 In fact, it is detected automatically, but you can adjust it manually.
 In reality, I cannot remember a single case where this parameter has helped anyone in any way.
 If you see 7Mb, don't try to change this parameter, it's useless.
 You need to get a video card.
 For example for mobile Radeon there is a trick to use `LoadVBios=true` and the memory will be correct.